5 Steps on the Journey to Developing LeadersPublished February 7, 2018

 Effective learning environments must include information, action and evaluation.
 Emerging leaders need the benefit of knowledge acquisition, application through action and evaluation through honest, constructive and positive feedback.
 Both knowing and doing produce greater understanding and impact.

 Leadership is more than knowing and doing.
 Rather, it flows out of our being; out of who we are.
 Leadership-equipping systems must care as much about the heart and integrity of a leader as the actions of a leader.
 It is out of the leader’s inner life that they influence and interact with employees, make consistent and honorable decisions on behalf of a company or organization and have relational interaction with clients, customers and colleagues.

 The key to greater effectiveness and success as a business or organization, as a leader over a small team or as a CEO of a multi-billion-dollar company comes through your investment in the people capital you have been entrusted with.

 Increasing the capacity of those you work and journey with will multiply your collective impact and bring greater joy and fulfillment.

 Don’t lead alone.

 Remember those who invested in you and pass it on.

-Tom De Vries, President of Willow Creek Association, has been a church planter, multi-site pastor, and global movement leader.
+Tom De Vries, President of Global Leadership Network, has been a church planter, multi-site pastor, and global movement leader.
 He is a 20-year attender of The Global Leadership Summit, and believes in the mission of the local church as expressed in the Great Commandment and the Great Commission, as well as an ever-increasing need for greater leadership skills for all who influence others.